hannahtrask/sunrise-timer/README.md

 ### Coordinate Lookup

-The next iteration will include a feature to get the coordinates of the user's location, which can be used to look up the sunrise time automatically.
+:white_check_mark: The next iteration will include a feature to get the coordinates of the user's location, which can be used to look up the sunrise time for the entered zip code.

 ### Sunrise Timer

-The final iteration will include a countdown timer to the sunrise time.
+:white_check_mark: The final iteration will include a countdown timer to the sunrise time.

 ### Future Iterations

 - Improved UI implementations, such as a map of the user's location, and a more detailed countdown timer.
 - Development improvements— I will be looking to improve my development process as I go, including better git practices, more detailed commit messages, and more detailed documentation.
-- Codestyle enforcing will be implemented.
+  ~~- Codestyle enforcing will be implemented.~~
 - Testing— I will be looking to implement testing in the future, including unit tests and integration tests.
-- Deployment— I will be looking to deploy this app to a live server in the future, likely on [Vercel](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme)
+- Deployment— I will be looking to deploy this app to a live server in the future, likely on [Vercel](https://vercel.com/)